Image 1 of 1

 PAINTED LADIES - Valérie Belin and Éric Reinhardt

-Painted Ladies, signed and numbered 800 copies, consists of a series of portraits of women, painted in 2017, whose faces have been reworked: each bears the marks of a brush used for painting and make-up.
-Brushes and pigments evoke tribal painting; these images seem to result from initiation rites.
-With their eyes absent, each woman is distinguished by her own pictorial style: the superimposition of strata inscribes the image with a certain abstraction.
-In an obsessive desire to appropriate reality, Valérie Belin fixes her lens on the surface of people and things, the better to reveal their density and enigmatic character.
-Her work in series, based on a subtle interplay of repetition and variation, gives her images a minimalist rigor.
-His photographs appear both flat and sculptural, two-dimensional and voluminous.
-This artist's book has been conceived as a jewel case: the delicate textures of the different Japanese papers reveal, through shimmering effects, the portraits of these eight women, accompanied by an unpublished text by Éric Reinhardt that evokes the idea of the multiplication of identity.
+The book *Painted Ladies*, signed and numbered in an edition of 800, consists of a series of portraits of women created in 2017, whose faces have been reworked: each bears the marks of a brush used for painting and applying makeup.
+The brushes and pigments evoke tribal painting; these images seem to be the result of initiation rites.
+With an absent gaze, each woman is distinguished by her pictorial style: the layering of strata imbues the image with a certain abstraction.
+In an obsessive desire to appropriate reality, Valérie Belin focuses her lens on the surface of beings and objects to better reveal their density and enigmatic nature.
+Her work in series, based on a subtle interplay of repetitions and variations, lends her images a minimalist rigor.
+Her photographs appear both flat and sculptural, two-dimensional and three-dimensional.
+This artist’s book is designed as a showcase: the delicate textures of the various Japanese papers allow the portraits of these eight women to emerge across the pages through shimmering effects, accompanied by an unpublished text by Éric Reinhardt that explores this idea of the multiplication of identity.

 SIGNED AND NUMBERED (405/800)